 As you can see I formatted the code to show that the values after

-This table is immediately followed by the table we found in the third post, when we were looking at the values of the
+This table is immediately followed by the table we found in the third post of this series, when we were looking at the values of the

 Let's comment line by line the code at

 ; Initialise list headers 000002b0: 43fa 0020 lea 0x2d2(pc),a1 000002b4: 3019 move.w (a1)+,d0 000002b6: 6700 0086 beq.w 0x33e 000002ba: 41f6 0000 lea (0,a6,d0.w),a0 000002be: 2088 move.l a0,(a0) 000002c0: 5890 addq.l #0x4,(a0) 000002c2: 42a8 0004 clr.l 0x4(a0) 000002c6: 2148 0008 move.l a0,0x8(a0) 000002ca: 3019 move.w (a1)+,d0 000002cc: 1140 000c move.b d0,0xc(a0) 000002d0: 60e2 bra.b 0x2b4

 First of all the code loads the absolute address of

 a1 register.
 This is exactly the beginning of the table, as shown above.

 000002b4: 3019 move.w (a1)+,d0 000002b6: 6700 0086 beq.w 0x33e

 The code then loads the first value of the table (

 a1.
 This suggests that we are looking at a loop.
 The following instruction is indeed a comparison that jumps to